 In the 1960s, the first CBD oil product was introduced for therapeutic use in Britain.
-A few decades later, in the 1980s, CBD was deemed as an effective treatment for epilepsy.
 Today, CBD can be used both internally and externally in a variety of forms such as oil, lotion, and water.
-Some benefits of CBD include treatment of:

 Where Does CBD Oil Come From?

 CBD comes from cannabis plants.
 Most CBD is derived from agricultural hemp plants—the same plants used to produce goods such as health foods, rope, textiles, clothing, shoes, paper, and more.
 This is because hemp plants contain low levels of THC over CBD.

 CBD oil is made by extracting the cannabinoid-rich flowers, leaves, and stalks of the hemp plant.
 There are several methods to extract CBD oil from the hemp plant such as ethanol, olive oil, or CO2.